aiellolorenzo23/GrokUI/README.md

 - Attached files are not uploaded by the app; only the local path is sent as text.
 - Visible sessions may change depending on the working directory used with `grok` or `agent`.
 - Some app behavior may change when the underlying CLI changes.
+- Inline media previews currently focus on local image/video outputs already associated with a message.
 - The message renderer supports a richer markdown subset and highlighted code blocks, but it is still not a full markdown implementation with every possible extension.